 1958 Lancia Aurelia B24S Convertible by Pinin Farina

-This represents an excellent opportunity to own one of the most elegant and technically advanced cars of its era.
+This B24S convertible represents an excellent opportunity to own one of the most elegant and technically advanced cars of its era.
 An excellent driving example that has always been maintained as needed, this fine Aurelia would make an ideal candidate for restoration or left as is and continued to be driven and enjoyed.